Teleportation: Fiction

 Teleportation is a common subject in science fiction literature, film, video games, and television.
 The use of matter transmitters in science fiction originated at least as early as the 19th century.
 An early example of scientific teleportation (as opposed to magical or spiritual teleportation) is found in the 1897 novel To Venus in Five Seconds by Fred T. Jane.
-Jane's protagonist is transported from a strange-machinery-containing gazebo on Earth to planet Venus – hence the title.
+Jane's protagonist is transported from Earth via a gazebo containing strange machinery to Venus, hence the title.

 The earliest recorded story of a "matter transmitter" was Edward Page Mitchell's "The Man Without a Body" in 1877.

 Live performance

 Teleportation illusions have featured in live performances throughout history, often under the fiction of miracles, psychic phenomenon, or magic.
 The cups and balls trick has been performed since 3 BC and can involve balls vanishing, reappearing, teleporting and transposing (objects in two locations interchanging places).
 A common trick of close-up magic is the apparent teleportation of a small object, such as a marked playing card, which can involve sleight-of-hand, misdirection, and pickpocketing.
 Magic shows were popular entertainments at fairs in the 18th century and moved into permanent theatres in the mid-19th century.
 Theatres provided greater control of the environment and viewing angles for more elaborate illusions, and teleportation tricks grew in scale and ambition.
 To increase audience excitement, the teleportation illusion could be conducted under the theme of a predicament escape.
 Magic shows achieved widespread success during the Golden Age of Magic in the late 19th and early 20th centuries.